-States should use platforms at all levels to collect and process data with respect to environment-related specifics on children’s rights.
+States should use platforms at all levels to collect, process and disseminate data with respect to environment-related specifics on children’s rights.
 States should ensure the collection of reliable and regularly updated and disaggregated data and research on environmental harms, including risks and actual impacts of climate-related harm on children’s rights.
 They should include longitudinal data on the effects of environmental harm on children’s health and development at different ages.
 Such data and research should inform the formulation and evaluation of environmental legislation, policies, programmes and plans at all levels, and should be made publicly available.

 B. Heightened obligations